Text Size

 Gospel Clarity

-Jeremiah 2 clarifies the gospel by exposing the root of sin as forsaking the living God and replacing Him with worthless substitutes.
+Jeremiah 2 clarifies the gospel by exposing the root of sin as forsaking the living God and replacing him with worthless substitutes.
 The chapter does not flatter humanity as merely thirsty and confused; it indicts humanity as guilty and self-deceived.
-The gospel answers this not by denying judgment but by revealing Christ, who perfectly loves the Father, exposes false worship, bears judgment for sinners, rises in victory, and gives living water by the Spirit to those who come to Him in faith.
+The gospel answers this not by denying judgment but by revealing Christ, who perfectly loves the Father, exposes false worship, bears judgment for sinners, rises in victory, and gives living water by the Spirit to those who come to him in faith.

 Formation Aim